-The week following orientation is divided between intensive German language instruction and a series of lectures, tours, and excursions related to the history, art, and culture of Berlin.
-The language intensive period ends with an optional field trip to Dresden or another nearby city.
+The week following orientation is divided between intensive German language instruction and a series of lectures, tours, and excursions related to the history, art, and culture of Berlin and Germany.
+The language intensive period ends with an optional field trip to Potsdam or another nearby city.

 Tour St. Petersburg, visit the Hermitage Museum, attend a ballet performance at Mariinsky Theater, explore the architecture of Basil Island, and meet with Russian university students and faculty.

-The IES Abroad Berlin Center is located in Mitte, the central district of Berlin, and is within easy walking distance of the Humboldt-Universität zu Berlin, Museum Island, and the Berliner Dom.
+The IES Abroad Berlin Center is located in Mitte, the central district of Berlin, and is within easy walking distance of the Humboldt-Universität zu Berlin, Museum Island, Brandenburg Gate, the Berliner Dom, and other sights.

-The two IES Abroad programs at the Berlin Center (Language and Area Studies, and Metropolitan Studies) are conducted on separate floors of the same building.
+The three IES Abroad programs at the Berlin Center are conducted on two separate floors of the building.